 If you vote provisionally, you will need to visit the Hays County Elections Administrator's office within six (6) calendar days of the date of the election to present one of the seven (7) acceptable forms of photo ID in order for your provisional ballot to be counted.
+(The exception is a provisional vote cast instead of a mail-in ballot.
 The State of Texas provides certain other options for those who qualify if you are not able to present one of the seven acceptable forms of ID, including the execution of a Reasonable Impediment Declaration and presenting one of the acceptable forms of supporting ID.

 When you vote early, you then have more time to resolve any issues you encounter when voting.

 Call us if you have any voting questions or concerns.

 The Hays County League of Women Voters is collaborating with the Texas Civil Rights Project and other groups on election protection.
 To meet the needs of Texas voters who speak a variety of different languages, Election Protection Hotlines are available in a number of languages.

 - 866-OUR-VOTE (866-687-8683) English

 - 888-API-VOTE (888-274-8683) English, Mandarin, Cantonese, Korean, Vietnamese, Bengali, Urdu, Hindi, and Tagalog

 - 301-818-VOTE (301-818-8683) American Sign Language (video call)